BliStr: The Blind Strategymaker: Blind Strategymaking

 \subsection{Growing Better Strategies}

 How can new strategies be found that would solve some of the unsolved 403 problems?
-The space of possible strategies is so large that a random exploration seems unlikely to find good new strategies.\footnote{A later test verifying this intuition has shown that random exploration run for 7 hours on all unsolved problems finds a new strategy that solves 15 unsolved problems.
-The first solution was found after about 1000 E runs.
-15 is not much, but it shows that some reasonable strategies are not so rare in the pre-defined parameter space.} The guiding idea is again to use a data-driven approach.
+The space of possible strategies is so large that a random exploration seems unlikely to find good new strategies.\footnote{See Section~\ref{revolution} for an experiment in this direction.} The guiding idea is to again use a data-driven approach.
 Problems in a given mathematical field often share a lot of structure and solution methods.
 Mathematicians become better and better by solving the problems, they become capable of doing larger and larger steps with confidence, and as a result they can gradually attack problems that were previously too hard for them.
 The reason for translating the Mizar library for ATPs and having competitions like Mizar@Turing is exactly to enable development and evaluation of systems that try to emulate such self-improvement.

 By this analogy, it is plausible to think that if the solvable problems become much easier for an ATP system, the system will be able to solve some more (harder, but related) problems.
 For this to work, a method that can improve an ATP on a set of solvable problems is needed.
 While this can still be hard (or even impossible), it is often much easier task than to directly develop strategies for unsolved problems.
 The reason is that an initial solution is known, and can be used as a basis for algorithms that improve this solution using local search or other non-random (e.g., evolutionary) methods.
 As already mentioned, the established ParamILS system can be used for this.